 I’ve learned I’m not a filmmaker any more.
 I’m a multi-media content creator.
 I need to diversify my slate to include gaming and 360/VR.

-I will be focusing a significant part of my enrgy and focus on this in 2017.
+I will be focusing a significant part of my energy and focus on this in 2019.
 It’s a fantastic time to be a ‘content creator’.

 I’m sharing this because I hope you can learn from my mistakes and my experience.
 With the year-end fast approaching and the pace slowing down it’s a great time to reflect and evaluate the highs and lows of the last twelve months.
 I like to think I can learn from my own mistakes and discover ways I can strengthen my weaknesses and play to my strengths.